How to Build a Workout Habit That Actually Sticks

 - • Day 20-21: You think about workouts without forcing yourself to

-Week 3 Milestone: You've now trained consistently longer than 67% of people who start fitness programs.
-This is a significant psychological victory.
+Week 3 Milestone: Given that the vast majority of fitness resolutions collapse within the first few weeks, three weeks of consistent training is already a significant psychological victory.
 Celebrate it genuinely—you're building something rare and valuable.

 Week 4: Consolidation (Days 22-30)